 a very slight woolliness.

-In addition, if the cauliflowers are put on sale “with leaves” or “trimmed”, the leaves must have a fresh appearance.
+In addition, if the cauliflower are put on sale “with leaves” or “trimmed”, the leaves must have a fresh appearance.

 (iii) Class II

-This class includes cauliflowers that do not qualify for inclusion in the higher classes but satisfy the minimum requirements specified above.
+This class includes cauliflower that do not qualify for inclusion in the higher classes but satisfy the minimum requirements specified above.

-The following defects may be allowed, provided the cauliflowers retain their essential characteristics as regards the quality, the keeping quality and presentation:
+The following defects may be allowed, provided the cauliflower retain their essential characteristics as regards the quality, the keeping quality and presentation:

 defects in shape or development